MAkzent/hackButterflyDapp/README.md

 ## TL:DR

 Welcome to my very first dApp tutorial!
-Please find the [presentation here](https://www.slideshare.net/MichaelArnold15/an-introduction-to-decentralized-apps), which is build specifically around this repo.
-The presentation was held in person, so the 'live-coding' section won't be included for obvious reasons.
-If youb want to see the whole talk, you can find the [YouTube video here](https://www.youtube.com/watch?v=v3scsS1kONM&t=13530s).
+Please find the [presentation here](https://www.slideshare.net/MichaelArnold15/an-introduction-to-decentralized-apps), which is built specifically around this repo.
+The presentation was held in person, so the 'live-coding' section will only be included in the video for obvious reasons.
+If you're interested in the whole talk, you can find the [YouTube video here](https://www.youtube.com/watch?v=v3scsS1kONM&t=13530s).

 ### Prerequisites